 Blakely N. Scott, a native of Columbia, SC and son of the late Lillie Mae Neal Scott and the late Blakely Scott, Jr., is a product of the public school system of Columbia, a graduate of Palmer College, the University of South Carolina, Morris College School of Religion, and the Lutheran Theological Southern Seminary.
 He was conferred the honorary Doctor of Divinity Degree by Morris College in May 1993.

-He is Pastor of the First Nazareth Baptist Church (Columbia) and the Mount Moriah Baptist Church (Hopkins).
-In addition to his pastoral responsibilities, he is an instructor in the Morris College School of Religion Extension Program.
+He is Pastor of the First Nazareth Baptist Church, Columbia and Moderator of the Midlands Baptist Association, Inc. In December of 2017, he retired as Pastor of the Mount Moriah Baptist Church, Hopkins, mid the 40th year of his tenure.
+In May of 2017, he relinquished his responsibilities as an instructor in the Morris College School of Religion Extension Program.
 In May 1998, he retired from Benedict College where he began as Assistant Director of Auxiliary Services, later serving as College Minister, then as Instructor of Religion and Philosophy.

 He served as Moderator of the Wateree Baptist Association-Upper Division from 1981-January, 2000, Dean of the Young People’s Christian Assembly-Benedict College from 1985-2001, and Assistant Secretary and Secretary of the Gethsemane Baptist Association.

 He has served as a member of the Board of Trustees at Morris College, on the Hospice Board at Baptist Medical Center, Community Care, Inc. board, the Connie Maxwell Children’s Home (Greenwood, S.C.)
 Advisory Board, and the Columbia Housing Development Corporation Board.